-- 2.6 The SLCC's expenditure on operating activities for the period ended 30 June 2014 totalled £2,757,000.
-This was on staffing costs of £1,874,000, other operating costs of £789,000 and depreciation and amortisation of £94,000. - The SLCC's operating budget for the year ended 30 June 2014 was £2,913,410 of which £2,678,000 was raised by way of a general levy upon members of the legal profession.
-SLCC took the decision to limit the levy in the year and to meet the balance of planned expenditure from existing reserves.
+2.6 The SLCC's expenditure on operating activities for the period ended 30 June 2015 totalled £2,780,000.
+This comprised staffing costs of £1,912,000, other operating costs of £742,000 and depreciation and amortisation of £126,000.

+The SLCC's operating budget for the year ended 30 June 2015 was £2,772,580 of which £2,708,985 was raised by way of a general levy upon members of the legal profession.
+SLCC took the decision to limit the levy in the year and to meet any balance of planned expenditure from existing reserves.
 The professional bodies concerned are responsible for the collection of the levy which is payable to the SLCC on 1 July of each year.
-Income of £72,410 was generated from interest on deposits and complaints levies. - 2.7 The SLCC continues to consider the complaints of the former Scottish Legal Services Ombudsman and this work remains publicly funded.
-For the period ended 30 June 2014 £6,528 was recovered by SLCC from the Scottish Government in respect of this work.
+Income of £64,168 was generated from interest on deposits and complaints levies.

-2.8 The SLCC delivered a deficit of £41,000 for the year to 30 June 2014.
-This was after provision of additional pension costs of £41,000.
-This performance compares favourably with the budgeted deficit of £204,000.
+- 2.7 The SLCC continues to consider residual complaints of the former Scottish Legal Services Ombudsman.
+The cost of this work was not considered material and was not recovered by SLCC from the Scottish Government. - 2.8 The SLCC delivered a deficit of £27,000 for the year to 30 June 2015.
+This was after provision of additional pension costs of £31,000.
+This performance compares favourably with a budgeted deficit of £77,000.

-Key Events of 2013-14
+Key Events of 2014-15